-- ✓ Dealer's report of sale You must receive this document within 20 day of the date of sale from the dealer to register your vehicle.
-You have 30 days to register the vehicle. - ✓ Used Vehicle Inspection Report Dealers are required to visually inspect the engine and drivetrain on any vehicle, which registers 75,000 miles or more on its odometer, and provide you with a copy of that inspection. - ✓ Emission Control Certificate Dealers must provide this to buyers if vehicles are sold to residents of counties where an emissions control check is required. - ✓ Title Documentation Dealers must submit the required documentation needed to create a Nevada title on any used vehicle sold in this state within 30 days of sale.
+- ✓ Electronic Dealer's Report of Sale You must receive this document within 20 days of the date of sale from the dealer to register your vehicle.
+You have 30 days to register the vehicle. - ✓ Used Vehicle Inspection Report Dealers are required to visually inspect the engine and drivetrain on any vehicle which registers 75,000 miles or more on its odometer, and provide you with a copy of that inspection. - ✓ Emission Control Certificate Dealers must provide this to buyers if vehicles are sold to residents of counties where an emission inspection is required. - ✓ Title Documentation Dealers must submit the required documentation needed to create a Nevada title on any used vehicle sold in this state within 30 days of sale.
 Documents applicable to new vehicle sales must be submitted to the Department within 20 days.
 DMV will then forward the new Nevada title to the lien holder or legal owner.